phenakistiscope/method_instagram/README.md

 # method_instagram

-Scripts linked to Imago presentation
+Scripts linked to Instagram Method for image circulation